myhro/docs-content/content/reference/swarm-json.md

 The `volumes` key expects an array of simple objects as value, one object for each volume you want to define.
 Each of these objects must have the following keys:

-* `path`: The path in which the volume will be mounted, as a string
+* `path`: The path, in which the volume will be mounted, as a string
 * `size`: A string defining the volume size in gigabytes in a format like `<n> GB`.

 or